-Vivitrol injection and addiction counseling can help a person who wants to avoid taking drugs and Alcohol.
-They are injected into the muscle every four weeks or as suggested by your doctor.
+Vivitrol injection and addiction counseling can help a person who wants to avoid drugs and Alcohol.
+They are injected into the muscle every four weeks or as your doctor suggests.
 It may cause the following reactions at the injection site:

 Vivitrol should be administered under the strict supervision of a healthcare professional to minimize the side effects.
 If you want to receive Vivitrol for alcohol or opioid use disorder under the strict supervision of professional doctors, contact ChoicePoint at 844.445.2563.

 ChoicePoint Is a Telehealth MAT Clinic in NJ That Accepts All Insurance Programs